RobinWaves/sqlalchemy-challenge/README.md

 * sets the date column as the DataFrame index and drops the date column
 * calculates the average temperature in June and December at all stations across all available years in the dataset
 * uses the t-test to determine whether the difference in the means is statistically significant
+### Temperature Analysis II

+* Historical data dates: 2017-08-01-2017 to 2017-08-07
+* uses a function called `calc_temps` that accepts a start date and end date in the format `%Y-%m-%d` and returns the minimum, average, and maximum temperatures for that range of dates
+* plot the min, avg, and max temperature from your previous query as a bar chart with an error bar

 ***
 Usage: